AnjaliSandip/FastIceFlo/README.md

 Step 1: Clone or download this repository.  <br>
 Step 2: Compile the `ssa_fem_pt.cu` routine on a system hosting an Nvidia Tesla V100 GPU `nvcc -arch=sm_70 -O3 -lineinfo   ssa_fem_pt.cu  -Ddmp=$damp -Dstability=$vel_rela -Drela=$visc_rela`   <br>
 Step 3: Run  <br>
-Step 4: Extract and plot the results, ice velocity distribution, for a glacier model configuration at a spatial resolution (or grid size):
+Step 4: Extract and plot the results, ice velocity distribution, for a glacier model configuration at a spatial resolution (or grid size): <br>
-        Step 4.1.
-Store .mat file and corresponding outbin file in a MATLAB directory <br>
+        - Store .mat file and corresponding outbin file in a MATLAB directory <br>
-        Step 4.2.
-Run the visme.m file from the same directory (as in Step 1) <br>
+        - Run the visme.m file from the same directory (as in Step 1) <br>
-        Step 4.3.
-View results <br>
+        - View results <br>

-Example files made available (example.outbin and example.mat) for testing.

 Optimal combination of damping parameter $\gamma$,  non-linear viscosity relaxation scalar $\theta_{\mu}$ and relaxation $\theta_v$  to maintain the linear scaling and solution stability for the glacier model configurations and DoFs listed below.